(Updated 26 March 2012)

 This material represents an ongoing effort undertaken over many many years, starting as a 3"x5" card file index back in the early 80's, eventually migrating to databases in CPM, DOS, numerous versions of Windows... and now, finally, the possibility of offering it on the Web.

-This discography was devised primarily to account for as many as possible of documented early music releases and serve as a record of and pointer to them.
-It does not pretend to be a complete and exhaustive description of the contents of every recording, although, as more information becomes available, it will be included.
+This discography was devised primarily to account for as many as possible of all documented early music recordings released and serve as a record of and pointer to them.
+It does not pretend to be a complete and exhaustive description of the contents of every recording, although, as more information becomes available, this is the eventual goal.

 In an effort to continually update this information, I am constantly consulting countless sources, borrowing liberally from many other discographers, whose excellent work I would like to commend -- such as Todd Michel McComb and Nicholas S. Lander, along with their respective collaborators, among many others -- all of whom I invite to borrow whatever may be of use from my modest offering here.